 The Company accounts for its derivative instruments in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities.
 In January 2008, the Company entered into an interest rate swap agreement to manage its exposure to interest rate movements and the related effect on its variable rate debt.
 The Company concluded that the interest rate swap met the criteria to qualify as a cash flow hedge under SFAS No. 133.
-Accordingly, the Company has reflected all changes in the fair value of the swap agreement in accumulated other comprehensive income, a component of shareholders' equity.
+Accordingly, the Company has reflected all changes in the fair value of the swap agreement in accrued liabilities and accumulated other comprehensive (loss) income, a component of shareholders' equity.
 The swap agreement, with a notional amount of \$100.0 million, matures on March 14, 2011.
 The Company pays a fixed rate of 3.51% and receives a variable rate tied to the three month LIBOR rate.
-As of November 29, 2008 and August 30, 2008, the Company had recorded in accumulated other comprehensive income a loss of \$3.2 million and \$0.3 million, respectively, related to the fair value of the interest rate swap, net of the recorded income tax benefit.